History of Emma Watson in Timeline

 September 2009: Involvement with People Tree

-In September 2009, Emma Watson announced her involvement with People Tree, a fair trade fashion brand.
+In September 2009, Emma Watson announced her involvement with People Tree, a fair trade fashion brand, as a creative adviser.

-In February 2010, Emma Watson was recognized as Hollywood's highest-paid female star, having earned an estimated £19 million in 2009, marking a significant achievement in her career.
+In February 2010, Emma Watson was recognized as Hollywood's highest-paid female star, earning an estimated £19 million in 2009.

-In February 2010, Emma Watson's spring line of clothing with People Tree was released, featuring styles inspired by southern France and London.
+In February 2010, Emma Watson's spring line of clothing for People Tree was released, featuring styles inspired by southern France and London.

-May 2010: Talks for The Perks of Being a Wallflower
+May 2010: Negotiations for The Perks of Being a Wallflower

-In May 2010, Emma Watson was in talks to star in Stephen Chbosky's "The Perks of Being a Wallflower", based on the novel of the same name.
+In May 2010, Emma Watson was reported to be in talks to star in Stephen Chbosky's 'The Perks of Being a Wallflower', based on the novel of the same name.

 The Perks of Being a Wallflower